ericinmay123/python_course/README.md

 # python_course
-This is a python course from Youtube.
+This is a python course for beginners from Youtube.